Fairlington, Virginia

-Fairlington is an unincorporated neighborhood in Arlington County, Virginia, United States, located adjacent to Shirlington in the southernmost part of the county on the boundary with the City of Alexandria.
-The main thoroughfares are Interstate 395 (Shirley Highway) which divides the neighborhood into North and South Fairlington, State Route 7 (King Street) and State Route 402 (Quaker Lane).
+Fairlington is an unincorporated neighborhood in Arlington County, Virginia, located adjacent to Shirlington in the southernmost part of the county on the boundary with the City of Alexandria.
+The main thoroughfares are Interstate 395 (Shirley Highway), which divides the neighborhood into North and South Fairlington, State Route 7 (King Street) and State Route 402 (Quaker Lane).

 The neighborhood consists of primarily of a mix of townhouse and condominium apartments built in the 1940s as the largest housing project financed by the Defense Homes Corporation during World War II.
 Fairlington is listed on both the National Register of Historic Places and on the Virginia Landmarks Register.

 Name, boundaries, and geography

 Fairlington was originally called Seminary Heights but it was changed due to confusion with other nearby geographical features named for Alexandria's Virginia Theological Seminary including Seminary Drive, Seminary Road, and Seminary View, among others.
 A new name, Fairlington, was chosen combining the two counties in which the neighborhood was then located: Fairfax and Arlington.
-(The former Fairfax County section is now part of the City of Alexandria.)
+The former Fairfax County section is now part of the City of Alexandria.

 The neighborhood is wooded and sits on heights overlooking the Four Mile Run valley.
 It is bisected by I-395 into North and South Fairlington connected by the Fairlington Bridge (South Abingdon Street).